Apply for Study Away

 Study Away refers to a period of time in which you are approved to travel for research-related activities (such as fieldwork, attending conferences and classes, studying at a partner institution for a Jointly-awarded PhD or working with collaborators) away from the University.

-If you have any queries relating to the impact of COVID-19 on your travel, please consult the Coronavirus (COVID-19): student advice and support pages.
+If you have any queries relating to the impact of COVID-19 on your travel, please consult the Coronavirus (COVID-19) advice for graduate researchers page.

 Student visa holders should check the guidelines for their visa when travelling overseas to ensure there are no issues when re-entering Australia at the end of the study away period.
 Contact the student visa team for any questions relating to your visa.